openpgpjs/openpgpjs/README.md

 ### How do I get involved?

 You want to help, great!
-It's probably best to send us a message on [Gitter](https://gitter.im/openpgpjs/openpgpjs) before you start your undertaking, to make sure nobody else is working on it, and so we can discuss the best course of action.
-Other than that, just go ahead and fork our repo, make your changes and send us a pull request! :)
+We have two guides for you to read: [our guide for new contributors](https://github.com/openpgpjs/openpgpjs/blob/main/NEW-CONTRIBUTORS.md), and afterwards you can take a look at our general [contributing](https://github.com/openpgpjs/openpgpjs/blob/main/CONTRIBUTING.md) guide.
+If you have questions, don't hesitate to write us on [Gitter](https://gitter.im/openpgpjs/openpgpjs) :)

+### Code of conduct

+The contributions are governed by our [Code of Conduct](https://github.com/openpgpjs/openpgpjs/blob/main/CODE_OF_CONDUCT.md).

 ### License